GarthDB/garthdb.github.io/writings/_posts/2015-07-20-whats-wrong-with-sass.md

 Maybe you're thinking, "yeah, but I don't plan on ever contributing code to the tools I use" and maybe you're a selfish jerk.

+**Note**: I've had some interesting conversations with [Chris Eppstein](http://twitter.com/chriseppstein) and other Sass developers who have assured me that the Sass team has a high level of commitment to feature parity between Ruby Sass and LibSass which makes it the best kind of port.

 ## What's the Solution?

 So what should you use?
 Anything else.
 I'm not saying that it's time to burn Sass to the ground.
-I really think we need it.
-I just also think we need to be using other preprocessors as well, or at least playing with them.
+I really think we need it but I think we also need to be using other preprocessors as well, or at least playing with them.
 Don't go abandoning Sass on your day job projects, but next time you start a side project, or a prototype, go look at other options.
 It is good to try new things.

 Here are some thoughts to consider: